-- 1. mRPAS requirements -mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
+- mRPAS do not require an RPAS operators' certificate, however are regulated under CAR900.06 and part VI of the CAR.
 Except for Advertised Events there are no MAAC or CAR age restrictions on mRPAS flight.
 Compliance with MAAC safety code meets all requirements. - 2.
-RPAS Pilot CAR requirements.
-All RPAS pilots using this site must have BASIC RPAS certification.
-An ADVANCED RPAS Certificate is required for operation over 400'agl - 3.
+RPAS Pilot CAR requirements All RPAS pilots operating below 400'agl must have BASIC RPAS certification.
+All RPAS pilots operating over 400'agl must have Advanced RPAS certification. - 3.
 Club/Site/Event requirements.
-This site recommends all mRPAS/RPAS Pilots have MAAC Wings, - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'AGL must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
-All event visitors must be briefed to ensure compliance with these requirements.
+This site recommends all mRPAS/RPAS Pilots have MAAC Wings, however its use is not mandatory.
+There are no other qualification requirements for other modelling categories. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.